 The news reports inevitably focused on cyber-attacks on major corporations, such as the data thefts from TalkTalk, Three and Tesco Bank, as well as the extraordinary autumn story of the attack on Dyn, which made use of IoT-enabled household devices, such as fridges and toasters, to form a botnet that successfully brought down an enormous number of websites, both large and small.

-Whilst the past year was eventful, to say the least, in terms of cybersecurity threats, it’s likely that cyber-related incidents will continue to grow in 2017, both in the sheer number of attacks and the level of sophistication used in those attacks.
+Whilst the past year was eventful, to say the least, in terms of cybersecurity threats, it’s likely that cyber-related incidents will continue to grow in the future, both in the sheer number of attacks and the level of sophistication used in those attacks.

 It’s therefore vital that business owners take steps to educate themselves, and their workforce, on the type of threats they could potentially experience.
-In this article, we examine some of the key trends for 2017 in the cybersecurity / small business world.
-Continue…
+In this article, we examine some of the key trends in the cybersecurity world. (more…)

 While compared to the 500 million user details breached at Yahoo it may seem but a small number, however this hack has highlighted the significant risk that cybercrime poses to small businesses.